Have you ever wondered how long does it take to become a physician?

 Becoming a specialist doctor requires dedication, hard work, and a passion for a particular area of medicine.
 It may take several years of education and training, but the reward of making a significant difference in patients’ lives can make it all worthwhile.

 How Long Does It Take to Become a Surgeon?

 Becoming a surgeon requires significant time, education, and training.

-Generally, becoming a surgeon requires 14-15 years of education and training, including 4 years of undergraduate studies, 4 years of medical school, 5-7 years of residency, and additional years of fellowship training.
+Generally, becoming a surgeon requires 14-15 years of education and training, including four years of undergraduate studies, four years of medical school, 5-7 years of residency, and additional years of fellowship training.

 After completing undergraduate studies, aspiring surgeons must attend medical school and complete their core clinical rotations in various specialties.
-Upon graduation, they must match into a surgical residency program where they will receive hands-on training and work under the guidance of experienced surgeons.
+Upon graduation, they must be matched into a surgical residency program where they will receive hands-on training and work under the guidance of experienced surgeons.

 The length of surgical residency can vary from 5 to 7 years depending on the specialty, such as general surgery, neurosurgery, or cardiothoracic surgery.
 During this time, residents receive intensive training and participate in surgeries under the supervision of experienced surgeons.

 After completing residency, some surgeons may pursue additional fellowship training to specialize in a particular area of surgery, such as pediatric surgery, plastic surgery, or oncologic surgery.